matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Variable/system-variables/sql-mode.md

 ## Constraints

-To maintain compatibility with MySQL, MatrixOne currently only implements syntax support for all modes of sql_mode.
+MatrixOne is compatible with MySQL, except the `ONLY_FULL_GROUP_BY` mode; other modes of sql_mode only implement syntax support.